 Whereas, another entrepreneur could say, “Yeah, it sounds like you’re being productive, but you also felt bad about how this project has gone, are you just beating yourself up?” or “Cool!
 It sounds like you’re working it.
 We’ll miss you, but have fun!
-Let me know when you’re done with it and we can celebrate.” or “You know, this IS the seventh straight day you’ve worked late.
-Is there someone you can hire to help you with this, or will the client REALLY care if it’s a day late?”
+Let me know when you’re done with it and we can celebrate.” or something else that shows that they can relate to my choices.

 And when you’re the only one you know who is struggling to send invoices, market yourself, find the right language, make clients happy, write your book, and update your website ….